brendanhasz/probflow/docs/example_batch_normalization.rst

 TODO: intro, math, diagram

 Batch normalization can be performed using the :class:`.BatchNormalization` class.
-For example, to add batch normalization to the dense neural network from the `previous section <example_fully_connected>`_:
+For example, to add batch normalization to the dense neural network from the :ref:`previous section <example_fully_connected>`:

 .. code-block:: python